 We as Y staff, members, community members and volunteers need to build on the work we’ve done and develop the three habits in child abuse prevention:

 - We Know: when we understand the common practices of those who harm you and the best practices to stop them.

 - We See: when we can recognize the warning signs or behaviors that signal abuse or risk for abuse.

 - We Respond: when we take action in response to behaviors we recognize as being inappropriate or questionable.

 As we see and interact with these three habits and their corresponding images in various ways at our YMCA’s throughout the day, they remind us of our responsibility to safety and what we can do as individuals to protect youth from abuse.

 - Learn more about how you can protect children

-- Read a letter from our Kim Jordan, Interim President and CEO, YMCA of Central Ohio
+- Read a letter from our Tony Collins, Chief Executive Officer, YMCA of Central Ohio

 Together, let’s commit to protecting the youth in our YMCA and our communities by practicing the three habits of child abuse protection each day.

 Because when we know and understand how abuse happens, see the warning signs, and are prepared to respond quickly to prevent it, we create a culture of child abuse prevention that results in even safer environments for kids to reach their full potential.